allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IInvite - A piece of url used to invite users to a guild.
  - Icon - An encoded(base64) image, can be an avatar or picture.

+### Audit Log
+AuditLog - An audit log that belongs to a guild.
+Used to get log entries.
+ - ILogEntry - An audit log entry, with information such as changes and options of an entry.
+ - LogType (Enumeration) - Types of log entries.
+ - LogOption (Enumeration) - Optional information that are only visible for certain {@link LogType}.
+ - ILogChange - A change to a certain value.
+An audit log entry can contain multiple changes.
+ - ChangeType (Enumeration) - Types of log changes.

 ### Guild
 IGuild - A collection of users and channels, often referred to in the UI as a server.
  - IMember - A user representation in a guild.